The Sup-norm Perturbation of HOSVD and Low Rank Tensor Denoising: Introduction

 where $\hat{\bU}, \hat{\bV}, \hat{\bW}$ represent the naive SVD obtained from noisy tensor $\bY$ and $\|\cdot\|_{\ell_2}$ denotes the Euclidean norm.
 Power iterations (also called higher order orthogonal iterations, see \cite{de2000best}) can improve the estimate (denoted by $\widetilde{\bU}, \widetilde{\bV}, \widetilde{\bW}$) to

-which is minimax optimal (see \cite{zhang2017tensor}).
-Moreover, it is demonstrated in \cite{zhang2017tensor} via an assumption on hypergraphical planted clique detection that if $\underline{\Lambda}(\bA)=o\big(\sigma d^{3/4}\big)$, then all polynomial time algorithms produce trivial estimates of $\bU, \bV, \bW$.
+which is statistically optimal (see \cite{zhang2017tensor}).
+Moreover, it is demonstrated in \cite{zhang2017tensor}, built on a hardness conjecture of the hyper-graphical planted clique detection problem, that if $\underline{\Lambda}(\bA)=o\big(\sigma d^{3/4}\big)$, then all polynomial time algorithms deliver trivial estimates of $\bU, \bV, \bW$ in general.

-This paper is focused on the estimation of linear forms of tensor singular vectors.
-More specifically, consider singular vectors $\bU=\big(\bu_1,\ldots,\bu_r\big)\in \RR^{d\times r}$ and our goal is to estimate $\langle\bu_j, \bx\rangle$ for fixed $\bx\in\RR^{d}$ and $j=1,\ldots,r$.
-By choosing $\bx$ over the canonical basis vectors in $\RR^d$, we end up with an estimation of $\bu_j$ whose componentwise perturbation bound can be attained.
-Unlike the $\ell_2$-norm perturbation bound, the $\ell_\infty$ bound can characterize the entrywise sign consistency and entrywise significance (i.e. entrywise magnitude) of singular vectors.
-The componentwise signs of singular vectors have been utilized in numerous applications, such as community detection (see \cite{florescu2015spectral}, \cite{newman2004detecting}, \cite{mitra2009entrywise} and \cite{jin2015fast}).
-The entrywise significance is useful in submatrix localizations, see \cite{cai2015computational}, \cite{ma2015computational} and references therein.
-We show in Section~\ref{sec:app} that $\ell_\infty$ bounds require a weaker condition than $\ell_2$ bounds to guarantee exact clustering in high dimensions.
-Furthermore, it enables us to construct a low rank estimator of $\bA$ with a sharp bound on $\|\hat{\bA}-\bA\|_{\ell_\infty}$.
-To the best of our knowledge, ours is the first result concerning the low rank tensor denoising with sharp $\ell_\infty$ bound.
+One focus of this article is on estimating the linear forms of tensor singular vectors in model (\ref{eq:Y=A+Z}).
+More specifically, let $\bU=\big(\bu_1,\ldots,\bu_r\big)\in \RR^{d\times r}$ be $\bA$'s singular vectors in certain mode, our goal is to estimate $\langle\bu_j, \bx\rangle$ for fixed $\bx\in\RR^{d}$ and $j=1,\ldots,r$.
+Through choosing $\bx$ all over the canonical basis vectors in $\RR^d$, we end up with an estimate of $\bu_j$ whose component-wise perturbation bound can be attained.
+Unlike the $\ell_2$-norm perturbation bound, the $\ell_\infty$ bound can characterize the entry-wise sign consistency and entry-wise significance (i.e. entry-wise magnitude) of singular vectors.
+The component-wise signs of singular vectors are critical in numerous applications such as community detection (see \cite{florescu2015spectral}, \cite{newman2004detecting}, \cite{mitra2009entrywise} and \cite{jin2015fast}).
+The entry-wise significance is advantageous in sub-matrix localizations, see \cite{cai2015computational}, \cite{ma2015computational} and references therein.
+In Section~\ref{sec:app}, we show that the sup-norm perturbation bounds reveal unconventional phase transitions for the exact clustering in high dimensional Gaussian mixture model.
+Put it simply, algorithms based on the sup-norm bounds require weaker SNR conditions than algorithms driven by the $\ell_2$-norm bounds to guarantee exact clustering.
+Furthermore, it enables us to construct a low rank denoising estimator of $\bA$ so that entry-wise denoising is fulfilled.
+To the best of our knowledge, ours is the first result concerning the low rank tensor denoising with sharp entry-wise deviation bounds.
+In Section~\ref{sec:app}, we show that a simple algorithm based on the $\ell_\infty$ bounds can exactly recover the supports for sub-tensor localizations (see Remark~\ref{rmk:subtensor_loc}).